- Search The Registry

 - My Account

 *Elston Howard was born on this date in 1929.
-He was an African American baseball player.
+He was a Black baseball player.

 From St. Louis, he graduated from Vashon High School where he starred in baseball, track, football and basketball.
 In 1948, at age nineteen the future New York Yankees' star played three seasons in the Negro Leagues with the Kansas City Monarchs.
 He was not an outfielder when he joined the Monarchs, Howard was a catcher, but after working behind the plate on the night he was shifted to the outfield to bolster a wobbly garden defense, and immediately became a match.